AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection.md

 local AnomalyDetector = ChaWatcher.Original.DataCollector.new(0.5, false)

-AnomalyDetector:bindToOutlierFound(function(Player, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier
+AnomalyDetector:bindToOutlierFound(function(Player, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier.

 	print(Player.Name .. " has an outlier data!")